 01 Tyres and wheels

 More than 2mm tread all over is needed for tyres to be safe and legal.
-Check tyre pressure regularly to avoid blowouts.
+Check tyre pressure regularly to avoid blowouts, the correct tyre pressure is listed on the tyre placard or in the owners manual.
 Make sure you also check wheels for damaged spokes and unusual noises.
 Wash tyres regularly.

 Test by applying each brake fully to see if they lock the wheel.
-If they don’t lock fully or you hear noise, it is time to get the brake pads or linings checked.
+If they don’t lock fully or you hear noise, it is time to get the brake system checked.

 Check each control works and adjust the clutch to the right friction point.
 Don’t forget to check the cables are not twisted or broken and lubricate at each cable end.